 - Long term growth rate of 2% - The discount rate was calculated based on market participant factors at 40.2%.

-As a result, the Company recorded and impairment of \$2,776,756 to the intangible assets due to the high degree of uncertainty surrounding the future viability of the intangible assets (the GX Technologies IP).
+As a result, the Company recorded an impairment of \$2,776,756 to the intangible assets due to the high degree of uncertainty surrounding the future viability of the intangible assets (the GX Technologies intellectual property).

 5. AMOUNTS RECEIVABLE